sstelfox/stelfox.net/content/blog/2014-04-14-disabling-gnomes-keyring-in-fedora-19.md

 ```

 The first solution will keep your system in a default state, but this will
-permanently prevent the obnoxious behaivior on your system for all users and
+permanently prevent the obnoxious behavior on your system for all users and
-prevents you from adding hacks to your bashrc to work around mis-behaving
+prevents you from adding hacks to your bashrc to work around misbehaving
 software.

 I hope this helps someone else!